 - Download the “master_2020” version of SimpleInvoices.

-- Rename the new directory, “simpleinvoices-master_2020” to the name of the SimpleInvoices directory you deleted in step 7.
+- Rename the new directory, simpleinvoices-master_2020, to the name of the SimpleInvoices directory you backed up in step 1.

-- Now in your text editor used in step 11, change the “$secure” setting back to “true” and save the file.
-You can also delete the old “custom.config.php” file from the “config” directory.
+- Now in your text editor used in step 7, change the “$secure” setting of the si2020Converter.php file back to “true” and save the change.
+You can also delete the old custom.config.php file from the config directory.
+The “$secure” setting of “true” prevents this program from being run again.

 Proceed to the, First Use Of Update, topic instructions below.